openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 A known attack in cross-device Self-Issued OP is an Authorization Request replay attack, where a victim is tricked to send a response to an Authorization Request that an RP has generated for an attacker.
 In other words, the attacker would trick a victim to respond to a request that the attacker has generated for him/herself at a good RP, for example, by showing the QR code encoding the Authorization Request that would normally be presented on the RP's website on the attacker's website.
 In this case, the victim might not be able to detect that the request was generated by the RP for the attacker.
 (Note that the same attack applies when methods other than a QR code are used to encode the Authorization Request.
 For brevity, only the QR code method will be discussed in the following, but the same considerations apply to other transport methods as well.)

 This attack is based on the fact that the Authorization Request is not tied to a specific channel, i.e., it can be used both in its original context (on the RP's website) as well as in a replay scenario (on the attacker's website, in an email, etc.).
 Such a binding cannot be established across devices with currently deployed technology.
-Therefore, in the cross-device protocol flow, the contents transported in the authentication (including any Verfiable Presentations) are not wrong, but do not necessarily come from the End-User the RP website thinks it is interacting with.
+Therefore, in the cross-device protocol flow, the contents transported in the authentication (including any Verifiable Presentations) are not wrong, but do not necessarily come from the End-User the RP website thinks it is interacting with.

 Implementers MUST take this fact into consideration when using cross-device Self-Issued OP.
 There are a number of measures that can be taken to reduce the risk of such an attack, but none of these can completely prevent the attack.
 For example:

  * The Self-Issued OP can show the origin of the request (e.g., the domain where the response will be sent) and/or ask the End-User to confirm this origin.
 In an attack, this origin would be different from the attacker's origin where the QR code is displayed to the End-User.
 It cannot be expected that all End-Users will identify an attack in this way, but at least for some users it might help to detect the attack.
-Note that depending on the device on which the attacker is showing the QR code, there might be no indication of the origin, e.g., on a terminal devices that does not show a browser with a URL bar.
+Note that depending on the device on which the attacker is showing the QR code, there might be no indication of the origin, e.g., on a terminal device   that does not show a browser with a URL bar.
  * The Authorization Request can be made short-lived.
 An attacker would have to request a new Authorization Request (e.g., QR code) frequently and update it on its website as well.
 This requires more effort from the attacker.
  * Self-Issued OP can warn the End-User when logging in at a new RP for the first time.

-Implementors should be cautious when using cross-device Self-Issued OP model for authentication and should implement mitigations according to the desired security level.
+Implementers should be cautious when using cross-device Self-Issued OP model for authentication and should implement mitigations according to the desired security level.

 This attack does not apply for the same-device Self-Issued OP protocol flows as the RP checks that the Authorization Response comes from the same browser where the Authorization Request was sent to.
 Same-device Self-Issued OP protocol flows therefore can be used for authentication, given all other security measures are put in place.